• Skip to main content

 Insurance

 1. Consider purchasing your own public liability and product liability insurance.
 There are plenty of providers out there for one-off events or for an annual premium.
 If you’re an Australian Ceramics Association member you can organise insurance along with your membership.
-Regional Arts Victoria also offer insurance packages, as do various insurance brokers.
+Regional Arts Victoria also offers insurance packages, as do various insurance brokers.
 It’s worth doing your homework.
+This is highly recommended in case someone makes a claim against, you, your products, or your practices.
+Check out insurance companies that support vendors like you and in your industry.
+Chat to other stall holders too or the business organising the market – they may have some contacts you can enquire with.
+Insurance is often available for just one day, or for a nominated period.

-2. Keep insurance at the top of your priority list and protect yourself.
+2. Keep insurance at the top of your priority list and protect yourself and others.

 What to take